What You Need To Know About Cahuita National Park In Costa Rica

-This is an outstanding park for avid bird watchers.
-Here you will find birds such as Central American curassow, rufous kingfishers, keel-billed toucans, Swainson toucans, Northern-boat billed herons, yellow-crowned night herons and green ibis.
+This is an outstanding park for birding tours and you will find many avid bird watchers.
+Here you will find birds such as Central American curassow, rufous kingfishers, keel-billed toucans, Swainson toucans, Northern-boat billed herons, yellow-crowned night herons, and green ibis.

 If you are planning to make a holiday trip of Costa Rica Tour feel free to contact us at Costa Rica Focus.